mmomtchev/magickwand.js/README.md

 cd node-magickwand
 ```

-* `npm install` should automatically install the dependencies and compile the module
+* `npm install` should automatically install the dependencies and compile the module unless a pre-built binary can be downloaded

 * or, to do everything manually:
 ```shell